-Explain why version control is essential in real-time development among teams Create and manage Scenes Scenes in Unity are fundamental containers that hold and organize game objects, assets, and the environment for a specific part or level of a game.
+their current working scene and explain the process of switching to the newly created scene.
+Identify and use essential features of the Unity Editor Identify and describe the windows that appear in Unity Manual • The Project window Associate: Game Developer Assessment suggestion: Have students demonstrate their comprehension by instructing them to generate a fresh scene within their project, labeling it as "New Scene."
+Request that they showcase their ability to identify Scenes in Unity are fundamental containers that hold and organize game objects, assets, and the environment for a specific part or level of a game.
 They are crucial for game development because they allow developers to structure and manage different parts of their game, enabling seamless transitions between gameplay elements, efficient asset loading, and streamlined testing and iteration, ultimately contributing to a more organized and manageable game development process.
-Assessment Suggestion Have students demonstrate their comprehension by instructing them to generate a fresh scene within their project, labeling it as Explain the role of scenes in a Unity project Create a new empty 3D Scene Create a new empty 2D Scene Open a scene in a Unity project Unity Manual Scenes Scene view navigation Associate: Game Developer
+Create a new empty 3D Scene Create a new empty 2D Scene Open a scene in a Unity project